malin-nilsson/malin-nilsson/README.md

 ### About me
 I have a bachelor’s degree in journalism and worked as a writer and social media manager for 8 years before discovering my love for front end development.

-🌱 I’m currently learning React, Tailwind and Node.js <br />
+🌱 I’m currently learning React and Node.js <br />
 🚀 I’m studying Front End Development at [Medieinstitutet](https://medieinstitutet.se/utbildningar/front-end-developer/) and I graduate spring of 2023 <br />
 🐶 When I’m not coding, you’ll find me doing yoga with Adriene, rewatching old Seinfeld episodes for the 1000th time or googling pictures of dogs